 Finally, when the Instant Pot has finished cooking, allow for 5 minutes of natural pressure release, then quick release any remaining pressure and once done, stir in the rice noodles so they are evenly coated in the sauce.
 Garnish the pad Thai as you wish and enjoy!

-- Garnish ideas: freshly squeezed lime juice, crushed peanuts or cashews, chopped cilantro, or sliced avocado.
+This Pad Thai chicken is delicious served as is but you could also top it with freshly squeezed lime juice, crushed peanuts or cashews, chopped cilantro, or sliced avocado.

 How to store: